 CRE provisions are intended to be a low-cost, contractually efficient mechanism ensuring that the party undertaking the obligation takes appropriate action given the contemporaneous circumstances.
 The party’s efforts are expected to be in line with what similarly situated businesses would normally do, relative to the commercial gains that could be expected from successful efforts.
 For these reasons, determining what level of effort would be consistent with meeting the CRE obligation is not an exact science.
 As might be expected, efforts are likely to be different for a large and rapidly growing marketplace that is highly competitive than for one that is small and served by few sellers.
 For any pharmaceutical product, therefore, it is recognised that efforts would need to be adjusted appropriately as the magnitude of the opportunity is revealed and the life cycle of the product progresses.
 From a business perspective, the standard requires efforts to be large enough that they are consistent with business practices in the circumstances, but not too large in light of the perceived profit opportunity available.

 With respect to manufacturing, efforts in terms of production planning and investment in manufacturing capacity can be considered in relation to standard industry practices.
 Investments in highly specific manufacturing capacity may be perceived as unduly risky until there is a strong basis to conclude that regulatory approval is reasonably likely.
 Similarly, the competitive environment into which a product is expected to launch affects manufacturing capacity decisions.
-If the drug is first-in-class, demand is likely to ramp up as experience with the product and commercialisation efforts take root, allowing for a ramp-up in manufacturing capacity synchronised with (or leading) product uptake.
+If the drug is ‘first in class’, demand is likely to increase as experience with the product and commercialisation efforts take root, allowing for a surge in manufacturing capacity synchronised with (or leading) product uptake.
 For products expected to launch in therapeutic areas with similar products already available, demand will often be more established and easier to forecast, reducing the risk attendant to significant capacity investments at launch.

 Regarding marketing, a properly executed promotional strategy should result in a share of voice (based on sales representative meetings with doctors and other promotion initiatives) that leads to prescribing behaviour.
 Share of voice (SOV) places the detailing effort in the context of other competitors in the marketplace who would be presumed to be executing CRE on behalf of their products.
 Other metrics that may prove useful in evaluating promotional performance might include survey results on the extent to which the approved message was delivered, measures of intent to prescribe as reported by doctors in surveys, and the prominence accorded to the drug within the set of products promoted by the company’s sales force.

-Given ‘but-for’ conditions, the next question is: how would these conditions translate to marketplace outcomes, particularly with respect to incremental sales and incremental profits?
-Some may attempt to base ‘but-for’ sales on initial forecasts and sales plans of the parties; such an approach, however, is unlikely to have anticipated and accounted for factors that may have been beyond the control or influence of the parties, including competitor behaviour, changes in treatment paradigms and shifts in disease incidence.
+Given ‘but for’ conditions, the next question is how these conditions would translate to marketplace outcomes, particularly with respect to incremental sales and incremental profits.
+Some may attempt to base ‘but for’ sales on the parties’ initial forecasts and sales plans; this approach, however, is unlikely to have anticipated and accounted for factors that may have been beyond the control or influence of the parties, including competitor behaviour, changes in treatment paradigms and shifts in disease incidence.
 Rather, the mechanism that links efforts, revenues and costs should be explicitly characterised, if possible.

 Consider a co-development agreement.
 It may be alleged that failure to exert CRE led to a decision not to pursue development of certain indications for the drug in question, with the result that marketing for these indications may be delayed.
 To be a plausible source of damages, CRE would imply an obligation to pursue regulatory approval for these indications; otherwise, it would not be apparent that any alleged delay in the launch of these indications would generate damages.
 Should this condition be satisfied, the damages model should provide a link between the lack of CRE and the alleged delay in indication approval, including the likelihood and timing of approval and the associated costs.